The Null Object Pattern in Ruby on Rails

 Advantages of Using Null Object

-- Reduced Errors: Prevents NoMethodErrorwhen accessingnil.
+nilchecks. - Reduced Errors: Prevents

-- Improved Readability: Methods are easier to understand without conditional logic.
+NoMethodErrorwhen accessingnil. - Improved Readability: Methods are easier to understand without conditional logic.

 Advanced Usage: Null Object with Polymorphism